nuclearsalmon/minerals/README.md

 # Minerals

-A collection of utilities and patches that extend the functionality of crystal
+A collection of utilities and patches that extend the functionality of crystal.

+**Highly volatile, depend on a specific version!**

 ## Installation